Demonstrations

 Cost $10.00 members and $12.00 non-members (including afternoon tea).

-(MGoA Members Artist of the Month theme - "Floral" in any medium)
+(MGoA Members Artist of the Month theme - "Wildlife" in any medium)

 RECENT GUEST ARTIST DEMONSTRATIONS